data-engineer-sk/AWS-ETL-Project/README.md

 The company currently has no way of identifying trends, meaning they are potentially losing out on major revenue streams.
 They are in desperate need of help putting together a platform that will allow them to easily understand all of the data they are producing.
 Due to the highly professional work you completed for them in the past, they are keen to work alongside your project in creating a solution to solve the problem their problems.

 ## REQUIREMENT
 Every day, each branch has to prepare a CSV file containing data about every transaction they made for that day is generated.
-At 8pm, the data is uploaded to a piece of software installed in the back office computers.
-Daily, weekly or monthly reports for sales figures and other related business metrics are created.
+At 8pm, the data is uploaded from an appliction in the back office computers.
+Daily, weekly or monthly reports for sales figures and other related business metrics are created for business analysis.

 ## SKILLS AND TECHNOLOGIES REQUIRED
 In this project, the following data engineering techs will be applied in order to successfully build the pipeline.
 Namely: